aledosreis/nextjs-dashboard/README.md

 - How to add authentication to your app using NextAuth.js
 - How to use Middleware to redirect users and protect your routes
 - How to use React's `useFormStatus` and `useFormState` to handle pending states and form errors

+**16. Adding Metadata** - Learn how to add metadata to your Next.js application

+- What metadata is
+- Types of metadata
+- How to add an Open Graph image using metadata
+- How to add a favicon using metadata